jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 * Setting this parameter to `100%` will indicate that all burstable instances could marked as unhealthy at the same time.
 * Setting this parameter to `0` will completely disable the ability to consider burstable instances as unhealthy.

-> To prevent a DDoS, burstable instances with exhausted CPU Credit balance are NOT marked as unhealthy when len(stopped_instance) - (ec2.scheduler.min_instance_count) <= 0.
+> To prevent a DDoS, burstable instances with exhausted CPU Credit balance are NOT marked as unhealthy when len(stopped_instance) - (ec2.scheduler.min_instance_count) &lt;= 0.